MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ni-ntddvdeo-ioctl_mipi_dsi_transmission.md

 **IOCTL_MIPI_DSI_TRANSMISSION** is used to request a transmission to the peripheral containing one or more DSI packets.
 The panel driver must always initialize **TotalBufferSize**, **PacketCount** and the first three BYTES of each packet.
 The panel driver may override the default behavior using non-zero values for **TransmissionMode**, **ReportMipiErrors**, **ClearMipiErrors**, **SecondaryPort**, **ManufacturingMode** and **FinalCommandExtraPayload**.
 All uninitialized values must be set to zero.

 The OS will ensure that the sequence of DSI packets is well-formed, with valid info in all defined fields and correct buffer sizes.
 The OS is responsible for initializing the **FailedPacket** field to DXGK_DSI_INVALID_PACKET_INDEX so that further validation in the OS or driver only needs to set the field if a problem is found with a particular packet.
-If the [**DXGK_DSI_TRANSMISSION**](../dispmprt/ns-dispmprt-dxgk_dsi_transmission.md) is not well-formed, the OS will set the DXGK_HOST_DSI_INVALID_TRANSMISSION flag in the **HostErrors** field to distinguish this from other invalid params errors.
+If the [**DXGK_DSI_TRANSMISSION**](../dispmprt/ns-dispmprt-dxgk_dsi_transmission.md) structure is not well-formed, the OS will set the DXGK_HOST_DSI_INVALID_TRANSMISSION flag in the **HostErrors** field to distinguish this from other invalid params errors.

 To be considered well-formed, the following must all be true: